 All of the information above came from the same host that Portainer was running on, but what if you wanted to use Portainer to monitor Docker on other hosts in your network?

 This is quite simple to do.
-We just have to enable the remote API for Docker, which is just a matter of editing one line in your host's startup configuration.
+We just have to enable the remote API for Docker, which is just a matter of overriding one line in your host's startup configuration for Docker.

-This configuration change will work with both Ubuntu and Raspberry Pi hosts.
+This configuration change will work with both Ubuntu and Raspberry Pi hosts assuming they use systemd for startup.

 ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:2375 -H fd:// --containerd=/run/containerd/containerd.sock

-After this, you just need to refresh the systemd daemon, and restart the Docker daemon with the following two commands:
+Save the file and restart the Docker daemon with the following command:

 Important Note: Doing this comes with some security implications, as Docker on this host will now be reachable from your network with full access.
 Please ensure that your network is secure before opening up this connection.
 You can also use TLS to secure it.
 More information on securing this connection can be found here.